zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-onboarding-overview.md

 * **NOTE**:  Extension URLs adhere to the naming requirements located in [portalfx-extensions-cnames.md](portalfx-extensions-cnames.md).

-* You should enable your extension in all environments.
+* Enable the extension in all environments.

 <a name="phase-3-deployment"></a>
 # Phase 3 - Deployment